manifold-systems/manifold/docs/docs.md

 println(abc.MyProperties.my.dark.chocolate);
 ```

-Behind the scenes the properties type manifold creates a Java class projection of the
+Behind the scenes the properties type manifold creates a Java class for the
 properties file, which reflects its hierarchy of properties.
 As you develop your
 application, changes you make in
 the file are immediately available in your code with no user intervention in